rubijn/ios-static-library/README.md

     cp -R "${BUILD_DIR}/${CONFIGURATION}-iphoneos/include" "${TARGET_OUTPUT}/"

 ####4.4 Compile and go to build dir for see new directory
+* Build > MyStaticLibraryAggregate

+Check if no error come from sh script<br/>
+Now whe have a new Directory

+    Products/Debug-universal/

+Containing merged (universal) library and headers

 ####4.5 Change link in app project for use the new directory
+* Return to MyAppUsingCustomLibrary
+* Remove old libMyStaticLibrary.a and includes link
+* Add from Products/Debug-universal/libMyStaticLibrary.a and Products/Debug-universal/includes

 That all !